CPMAI Certification: The Complete Guide

 Operationalizing AI responsibly and ensuring governance.

-The course also provides 21 PDUs, which count toward maintaining PMP, and fully satisfy the education requirements for CAPM renewal.
+The course also provides 21 PDUs, which count toward maintaining PMP!

 PMI-CPMAI Exam Details